Edragon/edragon.github.io/Board/NWI/NWI1126-DAT/NWI1126-DAT.md

 - [[ESP32-USB]] failed on code testing, may work or not, consider it is not working if you buy.

+## Update Log
+- New USB footprint to simplified the production process and reduce failure rate
+- Tested USB Functions working fine by customers feedback

 ## ref